ibm-messaging/mq-docker/README.md

 ```
 git config --global core.autocrlf input
 ```

-## `mqconfig` fails
-When the container starts, it runs `mqconfig` to check the environment is OK.
-IBM MQ requires some kernel parameters to be set to particular values, which are not the default on many systems.
-You can fix this by issuing `sysctl` commands to configure the kernel.
-For example, to set the maximum number of open files, use `sysctl fs.file-max=524288`.
-See the section on "Preparing your Docker host" above for more details.

 ## AMQ7017: Log not available
 If you see this message in the container logs, it means that the directory being used for the container's volume doesn't use a filesystem supported by IBM MQ.
 This often happens when using Docker Toolbox or boot2docker, which use `tmpfs` for the `/var` directory.
 To solve this, you need to make sure the container's `/var/mqm` volume is put on a supported filesystem.
 For example, with Docker Toolbox try using a directory under `/mnt/sda1`.
 You can list filesystem types using the command `df -T`